We may earn affiliate commissions for the recommended products. Learn more.

 A browser hijacker is designed to change your browsing experience, compromise your system, and take advantage of your sensitive information.
 However, there are several ways to get rid of PUPs.

-Remove “Managed by your organization” automatically with antivirus software
+Remove “Managed by your organization” with antivirus software

 1. Choose a reputable antivirus program and sign up for the subscription.
-We highly recommend TotalAV, now 80% OFF
+I recommend TotalAV, now 80% OFF

 2. Download and install antivirus software on your device Totalav installation process